House budget pumps $170M into solving Ohio's opiate epidemic | WHIZ News

 COLUMBUS, Ohio (AP) — A plan unveiled Tuesday by majority House Republicans includes funding for a smartphone app, a 24-hour hotline and other inventive ways to tackle Ohio’s opioid crisis.

-Speaker Clifford Rosenberger, Finance Chairman Ryan Smith and others said their version of Ohio’s two-year operating budget adds over $170 million to address the scourge driven by prescription painkillers and heroin.
+Speaker Clifford Rosenberger and Finance Chairman Ryan Smith said their version of Ohio’s two-year operating budget adds over $170 million to address the scourge driven by prescription painkillers and heroin.

-Smith said lawmakers prioritized the problem despite an $800 million revenue shortfall.
-He says their budget protects K-12 school funding as much as possible.
-It rejects the governor’s proposed tax increases and cuts $1.5 billion overall.
+House revisions include 1.5-percent across-the-board cuts to most programs, while protecting certain priority areas, including K-12 education.

-The $170 million will support development of an app to direct Ohioans to the nearest community resource for help.
-It will also fund community coalitions, transitional housing, local rehabilitation centers and help obtaining short-term job certifications.
+It scraps Republican Gov. John Kasich’s (KAY’-siks) tax-reform package and cuts about $2.5 billion overall from his initial budget plan, mostly by adjustments to the federal-state Medicaid health insurance program.